 AWS DataSync is an online data transfer service that simplifies, automates, and accelerates copying large amounts of data to and from AWS storage services over the internet or AWS Direct Connect.
-DataSync can copy data between Network File System (NFS) or Server Message Block (SMB) file servers, self-managed object storage, or AWS Snowcone, and Amazon Simple Storage Service (Amazon S3) storage classes, and Amazon Elastic File System (Amazon EFS) file systems, or Amazon FSx for Windows File Server.
+DataSync can copy data between Network File System (NFS) or Server Message Block (SMB) file servers, self-managed object storage, or AWS Snowcone, and Amazon Simple Storage Service (Amazon S3) storage classes, Amazon Elastic File System (Amazon EFS) file systems, or Amazon FSx for Windows File Server.

 Purpose-built network protocol

 The service employs an AWS-designed transfer protocol—decoupled from storage protocol—to speed data movement.
 The protocol performs optimizations on how, when, and what data is sent over the network.
 Network optimizations performed by DataSync include incremental transfers, in-line compression, and sparse file detection, as well as in-line data validation and encryption.